hwanggu-corgi/hwanggu-log/update.md

     - 해♥♥

 2. Corgi working on hyungmogu.com dashboard♥♥
-    - Corgi integrating front-end dashboard to backend♥♥ #63
+    - Corgi integrating front-end dashboard to backend♥♥ #65
+        - Corgi working on adding PUT call on `/info`♥♥
+        - Corgi working on adding POST call on `/info`♥♥
+        - Corgi working on adding GET call on `/info`♥♥
-        - Corgi working on adding GET call on `/work-experiences/:id`♥♥ #12
+        - Corgi completed working on adding GET call on `/work-experiences/:id`♥♥
-        - Corgi working on adding PUT and POST call on `/work-experiences/:id`♥♥ #9
+        - Corgi completed working on adding PUT and POST call on `/work-experiences/:id`♥♥
-        - Corgi working on adding GET call on `/work-experiences/`♥♥ #7
+        - Corgi completed working on adding GET call on `/work-experiences/`♥♥
     - Corgi completed enabling CORS♥♥

 3. [on hold] Corgi working on test at turing.com♥♥